 We grant shares of restricted common stock ("RSAs") and restricted stock units ("RSUs") to our directors, executive officers and other employees that vest over multiple periods, subject to the recipient's continued service.
 We also grant performance-based RSUs to our executive officers, the final number of which is determined based on objective and subjective performance conditions and which vest over a multi-year period, subject to the recipient's continued service.
+We also grant performance conditions and which vest over a multi-year period, subject to the recipient's continued service.
 We account for RSAs and RSUs in accordance with ASC 718, Compensation - Stock Compensation, which requires that such compensation be recognized in the financial statements based on its estimated grant-date fair value.
 The value of such awards is recognized as compensation expense in general and administrative expenses in the accompanying consolidated statements of operations over the applicable service periods.